-The key modeling assumptions used by the Group in EVE and NII calculation include the following:
+The key modeling assumptions used by the Group in EVE and NII computation pursuant to the requirements of the HKMA include the following:

 - (i) For EVE computation, commercial margins and other spread components have been excluded in the cash flows used in the computation and discount rate. - (ii) The repricing maturity of non-maturity deposits is determined based on the earliest date on which their interest rates can be adjusted.
 Based on such assumption, the repricing maturity of all non-maturity deposits is determined to be one day. - (iii) Conditional prepayment rates have been computed for the fixed-rate retail loan products based on historical data of past two years or more.
 Retail term deposits are assumed not to be subject to early redemption risk given the material early withdrawal penalty imposed by the Group.